 Historically, these changes are largely attributable to the growth in import demand for large quantities of wine, especially in France, which at the time was tormented by the spread of phylloxer infections.
 The fragility of this trade, however, did not take long to manifest itself and on the eve of the First World War, the viticultural geography of the southern regions (also now upset by infections and in the grip of commercial treaties) appeared to have greatly changed and resized.

-In terms of viticulture, Sicily has always been a real “locus amoenus” in which the different types of climate and soil, with arid and rainy zones, volcanic, sandy, clayey, calcareous and even humiferous soils, have allowed the diffusion in the most suitable areas of the numerous vines introduced over the millennia; but the wine tradition cannot be separated from the wider cultural, landscape, historical and folk heritage of the Island, with which it continually intersects and from which it draws its own extraordinary characteristics.
+From the point of view of viticulture, Sicily has always been a real “locus amoenus” in which the different types of climate and soil, with arid and rainy areas, volcanic, sandy, clayey, calcareous and even humiferous soils, have allowed diffusion in the most suitable areas of the numerous vines introduced over the millennia; but the wine tradition must be separated from the wider cultural, landscape, historical and folkloristic heritage of the island, with which it continuously intersects and from which it draws its own extraordinary characteristics.